Data Exporter Guidance – Infrastructure

 • Value of 1: selected

-1. Numerical values: The selected variables relate to quantitative values, whether these were directly provided by the participant or calculated by GRESB.
-For example:
+3. Numerical values: The selected variables relate to quantitative values, whether these were directly provided by the participant or calculated by GRESB.

-• Indicator PI9.0 from the 2019 Infrastructure Asset Assessment inquires whether the organization undertook a customer satisfaction survey for a percentage of customers with a quantitative field to complete, as well as another for the survey response rate.
+Example: Indicator CU1 from the Infrastructure Asset Assessment inquires whether the organization undertook a customer satisfaction survey for a percentage of customers with a quantitative field to complete, as well as another for the survey response rate.

 • ASSET(FUND).SCORE_SE_1 represents the entity’s score to indicator SE1;